A glimpse into Thurston's work: On Thurston's impact

 As an important step in the uniformization theorem for Haken manifolds, Thurston proved that any closed surface ($S$-)bundle over the circle with a pseudo-Anosov monodromy has a hyperbolic metric.
 His proof of this result uses the double limit theorem, which gives the Kleinian group corresponding to the fiber.
 The limit set of such a Kleinian surface group $G$ is the entire sphere, for it is a normal subgroup of a cocompact Kleinian group.
 Cannon and Thurston \cite{CT} proved that there is a continuous map from $S^1$, which is the limit set of the Fuchsian group $\Gamma$ isomorphic to $\pi_1(S)$, to the limit set $S^2$ of $G$ which is equivariant under the action of $\Gamma$ on $S^1$ and $G$ on $S^2$.
 Thus what they got is a $\pi_1(S)$-equivariant Peano map.

 Thurston conjectured that such a map, called the Cannon--Thurston map, from the limit set of a convex cocompact Kleinian group to the limit set of isomorphic, possibly geometrically infinite group, which is invariant under the group action exists in general.
-The existence of Cannon--Thurston maps was proved for Kleinian groups for freely indecomposable Kleinian groups with bounded geometry by Klarreich \cite{Kl}, based on the work of Minsky \cite{MiT}.
+The existence of Cannon--Thurston maps was proved for Kleinian groups for freely indecomposable Kleinian groups with bounded geometry by Mahan in his paper \cite{Mahan1998}.
+The same result was obtained by Klarreich \cite{Kl}, based on the work of Minsky \cite{MiT}.
 This was generalized to the case of punctured surface groups, still with the assumption of bounded geometry outside cusps, by Bowditch \cite{Bow}.
-McMullen, relying on \cite{MiA}, proved the existence of Cannon--Thurston maps for once-punctured torus Kleinian groups \cite{Mc}.
+About ten years after he published his paper \cite{Mahan1998}, Mahan removed an assumption he had there on the non-existence of parabolics \cite{Mahan2009} McMullen, relying on \cite{MiA}, proved the existence of Cannon--Thurston maps for once-punctured torus Kleinian groups \cite{Mc}.
 Finally, the general affirmative resolution of the conjecture was obtained by Manah Mj \cite{MjA, MjF} using the technique of \lq\lq electrocuting'' some parts of the manifold keeping the Gromov hyperbolicity.

 Thurston also asked in the same list of unsolved problems if there is continuity of movement of Cannon--Thurston maps with respect to the deformation of the Kleinian group.
 Mahan--Series \cite{MjS1, MjS2} proved that when geometrically finite freely indecomposable Kleinian groups converge to a geometrically finite group algebraically, the Cannon--Thurston maps converge pointwise, but not necessarily uniformly.
 They also proved that even if the limit is geometrically infinite, the uniform convergence is obtained provided that the limit is strong (i.e. it is both an algebraic and geometric limit).
 In the case where the convergence is not strong, they gave an example when even the pointwise convergence fails.
 Mahan--Ohshika \cite{MO} gave a necessary and sufficient condition for the pointwise convergence in the case where the sequence consists of quasi-Fuchsian groups.